Hydriastele wendlandiana: Etymology

 The genus name Hydriastele derives from the Ancient Greek ὑδρο- (hudro-), meaning water, and στήλη (stḗlē), meaning column.
 It refers to the plant's preference for growing in or near swamps.

 The species epithet wendlandiana is in honour of the German botanist Hermann Wendland who was a noted authority on Arecaceae.

 Distribution and habitat

 Wendland's palm is found throughout New Guinea and the Aru Islands, and in the northernmost parts of the Northern Territory (from Bathurst Island, Melville Island and Croker Island, across the Top End to Groote Eylandt in the Gulf of Carpentaria), and then into Queensland from Cape York Peninsula down the east coast to Mission Beach, where it grows on various soil types in rainforest, monsoon forest and swamp forest, often in or close to swamps, at altitudes from sea level to 200 m.

 Ecology

-Fruits of Wendland's plam are eaten by fruit doves, metallic starlings and cassowaries.
+Fruits of Wendland's palm are eaten by fruit doves, metallic starlings and cassowaries.